 change in fuel pressure, or a change in injector flow rate.

-The EBL P4 and EBL SFI-6 use separate engine displacement and injector flow constants:
+The EBL P4 and EBL SFI-6 Flash use separate engine displacement and injector

-EBL uses a value called the Base Pulse Constant (BPC) to define the
+EBL Flash uses a value called the Base Pulse Constant (BPC) to define the

 injector flow rate and engine displacement.
 It is the two of them